-Two films deal with ghostly presences in (the violent history of) the Southern USA, selected by one our new associated artists.
+Two films deal with ghostly presences in the Southern USA, selected by one of our new associated artists.

 One of the new associated artists at Beursschouwburg is the Brussels based filmmaker Victoire Karera Kampire.
-She guest curates an evening with two films, both dealing with the idea of a ghostly presence in film and in history, both looking at the same part of the world: the American Historic South and its violent history.
+She curates an evening with two films that both look in their own distinct way at the same part of the world: the Southern USA.
+While rooted in the banal day to day lives of their protagonists/witnesses, both films are haunted by the historical past of this region and its racial representations.

 Hale County This Morning, This Evening